 To measure the effect of descriptions on PLM-based KGC, we isolate the entity and relation knowledge from the description by breaking the consistency between the graph structure and descriptions in addition to the shuffle of entity and/or relation names.

-\textsc{Inconsistent Descriptions} has two variations, in which only the descriptions are shuffled or both the descriptions and entities/relations are shuffled.
+\textsc{Inconsistent Descriptions} has two variations, one in which only the descriptions are shuffled and the other in which both the descriptions and entities/relations are shuffled.
 In the first variation, we derive the scenario in which there is no correspondence between an entity and its description by shuffling the set of descriptions via a derangement to get a new set $d' \in D'$.
 Then, we assign for each entity the new descriptions from $D'$, i.e., $\forall e_i \in E, e_i : d_i \rightarrow d'_i$.

-The second variation considers both the descriptions and entities as presented in Figure~\ref{fig:shuffle-descriptions}.
-The difference from Figure~\ref{fig:main}~(b) for \textsc{Virtual World}~(\S\ref{sec:shuffle}) lies in the handling of the descriptions.
+The second variation considers the descriptions and entities presented in Figure~\ref{fig:shuffle-descriptions}.
+The difference from Figure~\ref{fig:main}(b) for \textsc{Virtual World}~(\S\ref{sec:shuffle}) lies in the way it handles the descriptions.
 In \textsc{Inconsistent Descriptions}, descriptions are also shuffled together with the corresponding textual information when performing \textsc{Virtual World}, but the entities in the descriptions are preserved.
 In other words, when we map from $e_i$ to $e_j$, we similarly map from $d_i$ to $d_j$.

-Even though the descriptions explain the entities in the real world, it diverges from the relationships among entities in the dataset after the shuffle operation.
-Thus, if the model has too much reliance on the descriptions, it should be confused by this inconsistency.
+Even though the descriptions explain the entities in the real world, they diverge from the relationships among entities in the dataset after the shuffle operation.
+Thus, if the model relies too much on the descriptions, it will be confused by this inconsistency.